abiosoft/hello-caddy/README.md

 ```

 ### This is magic, how did it happen ?
-By default, caddy looks for Caddyfile in the current directory and this repository contains a suitable one. **Note** our new directive `hello`.
+By default, Caddy looks for Caddyfile in the current directory and this repository contains a suitable one. **Note** our new directive `hello`.
 ```
 0.0.0.0